‘The Prom’ review: Ryan Murphy’s forgettable musical romp

 The Prom has the elements for the making of a heartwarming and affirming LGBTQ love story.
 It follows a group of narcissistic, down-on-their-luck Broadway stars.
 After their latest musical about Eleanor Roosevelt bombs, Dee Dee Allen (Meryl Streep) and Barry Glickman (James Corden) are in need of good publicity.
 Joining Trent Oliver (Andrew Rannells), a former castmate that always brags about graduating from Juilliard, and Angie Dickinson (Nicole Kidman), a chorus girl who dreams of playing Roxie Hart in Chicago, Dee Dee and Barry find their cause in Emma Nolan (Jo Ellen Pellman), a teenager who is fighting with her high school’s PTA council to be able to take her girlfriend to prom.
 They head to Emma’s small town in Indiana to right this injustice in hopes that the news will spread and they will no longer be seen as narcissists but as compassionate activists.

 It doesn’t quite work out the way they expected; Dee Dee, Barry, and company soon realize what it means and takes to help others.
 However, don’t be misled; the film never digs deep in the themes it touches.
-Rather, it’s two hours of song, dance, and fun with a dash of cynicism midway through so that we end the movie feeling as if these characters have grown.
+Rather, it’s two hours of song, dance, and fun, with a dash of cynicism midway through so that we end the movie feeling as if these characters have grown.

 While the film devotes much of its screen time to the Broadway characters, the heart of the film is Emma and her desire to take Alyssa Greene (Ariana DeBose), whom Emma is secretly dating, to prom.
 Alyssa’s mom, Mrs. Greene (Kerry Washington), is the head of the school’s PTA fighting Emma’s request for an inclusive prom.
 With Principal Hawkins (Keegan-Michael Key) and the Broadway troupe on her side, Emma finds the confidence and strength to stand up for her rights and share her story.
 From “Just Breathe” to “Unruly Heart,” Pellman adds a lot of charm to her musical numbers.